Alessandro1103/obsidian/Vault1/Zettelkasten/Image Pyramids.md

 ## Steerable pyramid

-The Steerable Pyramid is a multi-scale, multi-orientation image decomposition method developed to improve upon the limitations of orthogonal wavelet decompositions.
+The Steerable Pyramid is a multi-scale, multi-orientation image decomposition method.
+Used in texture analysis, compression, denoising, edge detention.

 ![[Pasted image 20240602170728.png|320]]